-On 19 September Perry joins us here at Southbank Centre to discuss her book, the research and analysis that fed it, and the lessons learned in its writing.
+In September 2019 Perry joined us here at Southbank Centre to discuss her book, the research and analysis that fed it, and the lessons learned in its writing.
 Ahead of her appearance on our stage, we caught up with Perry to get some early questions in.

 You had a number of jobs – and studied for a fine art degree – before moving into psychotherapy.
 What was it that drew you to change track and become a psychotherapist?

 I don’t think I changed track as such, as one thing builds onto the next.
 I had always read a lot about psychology and psychotherapy and resisted training to pursue it as my job until I couldn’t hold off any longer.

 The Book You Wish Your Parents Had Read… is your third book.
 With your own child now grown-up, I wondered what prompted you to write a book on parenthood at this time?